jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Enterprise-Email-Document.md

 1.4.3    What is SSL Login Transport Encryption?

-SSL is short for Secure Socket Layer and its Chinese description is “安全套接层协议层”.
+SSL is short for Secure Socket Layer and its Chinese description is "安全套接层协议层".
 After using this protocol, all the data you submit will be encrypted first and then submitted to NetEase mailbox, which can effectively prevent hackers from stealing your user name, password and communication content, ensuring the security of your personal content.

-Operation steps: In the mailbox login home page, select “SSL Secure Login” to log in to the mailbox.
+Operation steps: In the mailbox login home page, select "SSL Secure Login" to log in to the mailbox.

 1.4.4    What is Weak Password Policy?